Meowcolm024/stlc-agda/README.md

 # stlc-agda

-Formalization of simply typed lambda calculus with well scoped deburijn index in Agda.
+Formalization of simply typed lambda calculus with *well scoped deburijn index* in Agda.
+Many of the formalizations are derived from *PLFA*.

-You can also click [here](https://meowcolm024.github.io/stlc-agda/docs/stlc.html) to view the highlighted html version.
+You can also checkout [the highlighted html version](https://meowcolm024.github.io/stlc-agda/docs/stlc.html).

 ## References